 Although we will be birding during the dry season, rain is always a possibility, so light rain gear (including a small umbrella) is always worth having in your daypack.
-Leeches also enjoy damp conditions, and leech socks are advisable.
-We will provide these for you at the beginning of the tour.
+Leeches also enjoy damp conditions, so we advise bringing leech socks with you.